mjarrett/bikedata/README.md

 # Bikedata

 A package for processing real-time [GBFS bikeshare feeds](https://github.com/NABSA/gbfs).
+This package is experimental and subject to change at any time.

 ## Installation